-- While data limitations preclude definitive determinations as to the causes and effects of outpatient access challenges, several salient points are suggested by the data: - Stakeholder perspectives and other forms of anecdotal evidence are important for identifying areas of concern and flagging issues requiring attention, but they should not be relied upon as the sole basis for remedial action. - Corresponding to the fragmentation and discontinuity of the behavioral health services is a lack of comprehensive and well-integrated data systems that would provide for overall monitoring of system performance and identification of opportunities for improvement.
+- While data limitations preclude definitive determinations, several salient points are suggested: - Stakeholder perspectives and anecdotes are important for identifying concerns and flagging issues, but they should not be relied upon as the sole basis for remedial action. - Corresponding to the fragmentation and discontinuity of behavioral health services is a lack of well-integrated data systems that would provide for monitoring of system performance and identification of needed improvements.